saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/yaml.md

 Instructs npm to perform SSL key validation when making requests to the registry via HTTPS (`true`) or not (`false`).
 Defaults to `false` if not set.

 :::note
-When running tests and installing packages via a Sauce Connect tunnel, it is required to set `strictSSL` to `false`.
+If you're using a Sauce Connect tunnel, you must set `strictSSL` to `false`.
 :::

 ```yaml